New biomarkers identified for second most common form of dementia – healing practice

 The number of people attending dementia fall ill has been increasing for years.
 Effective treatments are not yet available.
 Frontotemporal dementia (FTD), which is also called Morbus Pick is known to be the second most common form of dementia.
 Researchers now have new ones Biomarker identified for the disease.

 A research team has investigated what disturbances in the metabolism of the human brain occur in frontotemporal dementia (FTD).
-According to the experts, the new findings could help distinguish this difficult-to-diagnose disease from other age-related diseases.
+According to the experts, the new findings might help distinguish this difficult-to-diagnose disease from other age-related diseases.
 The research results were recently published in the journal “Progress in Neurobiology” released.

 dementia with early onset